 High stack height.

-The Saucony Triumph 22 offers good lateral stability, making it a reliable choice for runners who need extra help to stay balanced, especially on longer runs or uneven terrain.
+The Saucony Triumph 22 offers very good lateral stability, making it a reliable choice for runners who need extra support to stay balanced, especially on longer runs or uneven terrain.
 Its wide arch base plays a big role in this, creating a solid foundation that helps prevent wobbling.
-However, what keeps it from being exceptionally stable is its high stack height, which makes you feel elevated off the ground, and a relatively soft heel.
+However, what keeps it from being exceptionally stable is its relatively soft heel and high stack height, which makes you feel elevated off the ground.

 Wide outsole base.